 The benefits of protein are not exclusively for those looking to gain muscle.
 Protein is also key for weight loss, recovery, hormone balance and general health.
-Along with carbohydrates and fat, protein is a macronutrient, meaning the body needs a relatively large amount.
+Along with carbohydrates and healthy fats, protein is a macronutrient, meaning the body needs a relatively large amount.
 As a result, it’s important to know its importance and sources.

 Protein is usually associated with meat, but this is not the only food source that offers protein.
 Vegetables, for example, can be a great way to up your protein intake as they are cheap and can be added to almost any dish.
 In contrast to meat, vegetables are environmentally friendly and low in carbs.

-Looking at the amount of protein per 100g, as well as their nutritional information and health benefits, we have put together a comprehensive list of the 11 best high protein vegetables:
+Looking at the amount of protein per 100g, as well as their nutritional information and health benefits, we have put together a comprehensive list of the 11 best high-protein vegetables:

 1. Lima Beans (8g of protein per 100g)